michalkonturek/XCParameterizedTestCase/README.md

 `XCParameterizedTestCase` is a subclass of `XCTestCase`.
 It contains a single test method which is executed multiple times, depending on the number of test case data supplied.
 A test case data, represented by a class that conforms to `<TestCaseData>` protocol, holds input value and expected value.

-For each test case data passed `XCParameterizedTestCase` injects new `XCTestCase` with a pair of input and expected values.
+For each test case data passed, `XCParameterizedTestCase` injects new `XCTestCase` to `XCTestSuite` with a pair of input and expected values specified by a test case data.

 Example output of FizzBuzz parameterized test case with 5 test case data: